-So despite the headlines, even at the time of the Microsoft investment, Facebook was almost certainly not valued at a pure fifteen billion dollars.
-This isn't to say definitively that Facebook won't be worth fifteen billion dollars (or more) someday, but even a valuation at "just" ten billion dollars is a lot to pay for a profitless firm with estimated 2009 revenues of five hundred million dollars.
+So despite the headlines, even at the time of the Microsoft investment, Facebook was almost certainly not valued at a pure \$15 billion.
+This isn't to say definitively that Facebook won't be worth \$15 billion (or more) someday, but even a valuation at "just" \$10 billion is a lot to pay for a then-profitless firm with estimated 2009 revenues of \$500 million.
 Of course, raising more capital enables Zuckerberg to go on the hunt as well.
-Facebook investor Peter Theil confirmed the firm had already made an offer to buy Twitter, a firm which at the time had zero dollars in revenues and no discernable business model, for a cool half billion dollars.S.
-Ante, "Facebook's Thiel Explains Failed Twitter Takeover," BusinessWeek, March 1, 2009.
+Facebook investor Peter Theil confirmed the firm had already made an offer to buy Twitter (a firm which at the time had zero dollars in revenues and no discernible business model) for a cool half billion dollars.
+S. Ante, "Facebook's Thiel Explains Failed Twitter Takeover," BusinessWeek, March 1, 2009.

-Much remains to be proven for any valuation to hold.
+Much remains to be demonstrated for any valuation to hold.
 Facebook is new.
 Its models are evolving, and it has quite a bit to prove.
 Consider efforts to try to leverage friend networks.
 According to Facebook's own research, "an average Facebook user with 500 friends actively follows the news on only forty of them, communicates with twenty, and keeps in close touch with about ten.
 Those with smaller networks follow even fewer."S. Baker, "Learning and Profiting from Online Friendships," BusinessWeek, May 21, 2009.
-That might not be enough critical mass to offer real, differentiable impact.
-Also, the advantages of leveraging the friend network hinge on increased sharing and trust, a challenge for a firm that has had so many high-profile privacy stumbles.
+That might not be enough critical mass to offer real, differentiable impact, and that may have been part of the motivation behind Facebook's mishandled attempts to encourage more public data sharing.
+The advantages of leveraging the friend network hinge on increased sharing and trust, a challenge for a firm that has had so many high-profile privacy stumbles.
 There is promise.
-Profiling firm RapLeaf found that targeting based on actions within a friend network can increase click-through rates threefold-that's an advantage advertisers are willing to pay for.
-But Facebook is still far from proving it can comfortably achieve the promise of these initial efforts.
+Profiling firm Rapleaf found that targeting based on actions within a friend network can increase click-through rates threefold-that's an advantage advertisers are willing to pay for.
+But Facebook is still far from proving it can consistently achieve the promise of delivering valuable ad targeting.

 Steve Rubel wrote the following on his Micro Persuasion blog: "The Internet amber is littered with fossilized communities that once dominated.
 These former stalwarts include AOL, Angelfire, the Globe.com, Geo Cities, and Tripod."
-Network effects and switching cost advantages can be strong, but not necessarily insurmountable if value is seen elsewhere and if an effort becomes more fad than must have.
+Network effects and switching cost advantages can be strong, but not necessarily insurmountable if value is seen elsewhere and if an effort becomes more fad than "must have."
 Time will tell if Facebook's competitive assets and constant innovation are enough to help it avoid the fate of those that have gone before them.